-Klaus with Doris Bonn (Epi), Inge's sister, at my 90th birthday party (photo by Raphael Faux)
+Inge's sister, at my 90th birthday party (photo by Raphael Faux)

-Nadine Reymond (wife of Paul Ernest), Catherine Genini (their daughter), Virginie (wife of Johnny), Johnny Reymond (son of Paul Ernest; Johnny is the last of the 'Reymond's), Alice, at my 90th (photo by Raphael Faux)
+Nadine Reymond (widow of Paul Ernest), Catherine Genini (their daughter), Virginie (wife of Johnny), Johnny Reymond (son of Nadine and Paul Ernest; Johnny is 'the last of the Reymonds'), my cousin Alice, at my 90th (photo by Raphael Faux)

-elegant and with a strong motor.
-But a few years earlier, one of these planes tragically crashed on its flight back to Saanen.
+A few days before our trip, we took a pleasantly quiet walk on the shady footpath between the airstrip and the river.
+On the day of travel, the calm faded.
+We were standing beside the plane, speaking with the two pilots, when an incredible wind rose up like I had never seen there before.
+The Pilatus PC-12 is Swiss-made - very elegant and with a strong motor.
+But a few years earlier, one had tragically crashed on its flight back to Saanen.
 Not a story to remember while boarding in gale-force winds, even when the pilots are insisting that such crashes are rare.

-We flew at 8,500 m and 500 km/ hour.
+We flew at 8,500 m and 500 km/hour.
 I hadn't realized that a propeller plane could fly like that.
 The takeoff was very rough and the turbulence continued for much of the journey.
 Soon the plane dropped hard and the tray tables rose from their storage units and crashed in front of us with a bang.
 If we hadn't had our seat belts on, we would have hit the ceiling.
 This could easily have happened again while I was in the low and narrow toilet.
 Claudia had to get me out of there while it was still very bumpy, as I found it difficult to move about in the cramped space.
-The landing, however, despite the windy English weather, was incredibly smooth.
+The landing, however, despite the windy English weather, was remarkably smooth.
 The pilots were very professional.
-But after this drama and stress, we decided that for the return journey we would let the pilots choose the date and time!
+And after all that, we were more than happy to leave the scheduling of the return journey to them.